ehsong/mood-metric/README.md

 ### Example

-Excerpt from Pride and Prejudice:
+Excerpt from Jane Austen's *Pride and Prejudice*

 "When she remembered the style of his address, she was still full of indignation; but when she considered how unjustly she had condemned and upbraided him, her anger was turned against herself; and his disappointed feelings became the object of compassion."